• Insights

 Aims of testing

-Usually the process of testing pursues the following objectives:
+Usually, the process of testing has the following objectives:

 Who does testing?